nair0lf32/zer0ne-blog/tools.md

 - Also Google.

-There are also some shady places (mostly onion links) with mad awesome tools, but we are not going there ( know what youre doing)
+There are also some shady places (mostly onion links) with mad awesome tools, but we are not going there

 *Do not feed the script kiddy in you.
 Tools are cool but knoweledge is better! ( But tools are cool though )